Common Strippit

 --- Add 3/4" to 1/2" Reducer Bushings to each end of T

-This way the air goes in & out equally out of Both Sides of the Brake,
+Air goes in & out equally out of Both Sides of Brake and Friction Disk does Not Tilt & Bind.

-Friction Disks are now made of a Very Hard Ceramic Material that is Harder that the Steel & Iron
+used Wrong Friction Disks made of a Very Hard Ceramic Material that is Harder than Steel &

-Pressure Plates & Drive-Rings that they Push-Against.
-Over time, these Parts become very
+Iron used in Pressure Plates & Drive-Rings that they Push-Against.
+Over time, these Parts

-Worn & Grooved, along with Drive-Studs and other Parts, and it is no longer Economical to
+become Very Worn & Grooved, along with Drive-Studs and other Parts, making it difficult or

-Clutches can usually be Rebuilt, but Brake action is Quite Critical, and it is often Better &
+Clutches can usually be Rebuilt, but Brake action is Critical and it is often Better & Cheaper to

-Cheaper to Replace with a New Brake Assembly.
-Our Brakes are also the Latest-Types with the
+Replace with New Brake Assembly.
+Our Brakes are Latest-Types with Stroke-Limiter Option,

-Stroke-Limiter Option Added, which Improves Brake Operation Speed, Improves Brake Life,
+which Improves Brake Operation Speed, Improves Brake Life, and is Quieter.

 Sticking Valves not only Cause Ram-Downs, but also other Punching Problems like